 Year after year, we bring to the stage today's thought leaders and innovators

-Chris Nielsen is executive vice president of supply chain and chief quality officer for Toyota Motor North America (TMNA).
+Chris Nielsen is executive vice president of supply chain, chief supply chain officer and chief quality officer for Toyota Motor North America (TMNA).

 In his role, Nielsen oversees all supply chain operations, including: purchasing, logistics, quality, integrated planning and control, innovation and strategy, service parts and accessories, and the Toyota Production System development groups.